 Give Students Control

-By using headings, captions, and clearly labeled links, you can give students with visual impairments more control over what information they receive and when.
+By using headings, captions, and clearly labeled links, you can give blind and low-vision students more control over what information they receive and when.
 Headings and captions that provide a clear title for the image are a quick way for students to get an idea of what the image is.
 This gives them the option of listening to or reading the full alt-text description, or to skip over it if they decide they don’t need it.
 Similarly, for longer descriptions that are linked on a separate page, make sure that the link leading to the long description gives a similarly clear preview of what students will be reading.
 For example, which seems more useful?

 Click here for image description.